brontosaurusrex/brontosaurusrex.github.io/stretchbang.md

     ls ~ # shall return close to this: bin  documents  downloads  images  music  source  tmp  videos

+if not, then

+    cd
+    mkdir documents downloads images music tmp videos cp ~/source/stretchbang/.config/user-dirs.dirs ~/.config
+    # logout of openbox, login back and it should happen.

 which should be in sync with definitions in *~/.config/user-dirs.dirs*

 ## Basic hotkeys